-Adjustable grow through supports have a circular metal grid that sits horizontally on 3-4 legs.
-These are placed over young bushy plants like peonies.
+Adjustable grow-through supports have a circular metal grid that sits horizontally on three or four legs.
+These are placed over young, bushy plants like peonies.
 As the plant grows, its stems grow up through the grid, providing support throughout the plant.
 Vase-shaped plant supports are also used for plants like peonies along with:

 These are available in various heights.
 Generally, as the plants grow through grid supports or vase supports, the foliage will hide the supports.

 If your plant has already been beaten down by wind or rain, you can still try to support them.
 You can use stakes and tie them up.
 Half circle supports come in various heights to support top-heavy, leaning plants.
 Linking stakes can also be used to prop fallen plants back up.